Satellite image suggests North Korea has restarted Yongbyon nuclear reactor: U.S. group

 North Korea has conducted three nuclear tests since 2006.

-"Acknowledging that we are not completely certain yet, this is very disappointing but not at all unexpected," James Acton, an analyst for the Nuclear Policy Program at the Carnegie Endowment for International Peace, a Washington think tank.
+"Acknowledging that we are not completely certain yet, this is very disappointing but not at all unexpected," said James Acton, an analyst for the Nuclear Policy Program at the Carnegie Endowment for International Peace, a Washington think tank.

 "It's not unexpected because we've been able to see for months through satellite imagery that North Korea has been working on repairing the five-megawatt electric reactor," he said in a telephone interview.